simardeep1792/aurora-newsletter/README.md

 - Interactive language toggle implemented with vanilla JavaScript
 - All external links open in new tabs where appropriate
 - Template includes comprehensive email client compatibility styles
+- **Reference File**: `2024-12-gc-artifacts.html` serves as the canonical example of proper formatting and structure

 ## File Naming Conventions